zaphosting/docs/docs/vserver-linux-valheim.md

 :::info
 If you cannot connect and receive `PlayFab` errors in console, you may need to disable crossplay support to resolve this as this is a current issue with the Linux version.
 To do so, run `nano /home/steam/Valheim-Server/start_server.sh` and remove the `-crossplay` flag.

-If you do require crossplay, an alternate solution is to instead install the Windows version and use Wine as a compatibility layer.
-See the **Installing Wine** section [on this example guide](vserver-linux-enshrouded.md) on how to do this.
-Then install the Valheim Windows server version via SteamCMD using:
+If you do require crossplay, an alternate solution is to instead install the Windows version and use **Wine** as a compatibility layer.
+Please use our quick [Wine Compatibility Layer Setup](vserver-linux-wine.md) guide to set this up.
+Once ready, you can install the Valheim Windows server version via SteamCMD using:
 ```
 steamcmd +@sSteamCmdForcePlatformType windows +force_install_dir '/home/steam/Valheim-Server' +login anonymous +app_update 896660 validate +quit
 ```